asayers/jetrelay/DESIGN.md

 data goes straight from the page cache to the network stack, without needing to be copied into our program's memory in between.

+> it has great performance
+it is a very cheap operation

 The best thing about this design is that it naturally batches writes for clients which are a long way behind.
 A client which is up-to-date will receive new messages as soon as they're ready; but if there are multiple messages ready to